josephbudd/cwt/README.md

 March 31, 2019

-The copy-test panel wasn't upgraded.
-It is now.
-I had upgrade the application but neglected to complete the upgrade for the copy-test panel.
+The copy-test panel and the key-test panels had not been upgraded.
+They are upgraded now.

 ### Credit where credit is due